FULL-TIME | WINNIPEG LOCATIONS CRECF-DP Creative Communications

 • Submit proof of graduation from or enrolment in Grade 12

-• Grade 12 English Literary Focus (40S) or English Transactional Focus (40S) is recommended
+• Grade 12 English Literary Focus (40S) or English Transactional Focus (40S) is not required, but recommended

 • If you provide proof of enrolment at time of application, your official final grades indicating successful completion must be submitted by July 15 for fall enrolment or by the deadline specified in your admission letter